What is multisite

 Multisite in the 10Web dashboard

-With 10Web’s premium or agency plans, you can create a multisite network in just a few clicks.
+You can create a multisite network in just a few clicks.

 Before creating a new multisite WordPress installation, it’s important to consider the structure of your site’s URLs.
 There are two ways to set up a multisite: subdirectories or subdomains.